-Following graduation, Lewis pursued a career in aeronautics that took him to Seattle from 1953-58, and then to California, where he lives today.
+Following graduation, Lewis pursued a career in aeronautics that took him to Seattle from 1953–1958, and then to California, where he lived for the rest of his life.
 He photographed steam in both locations, and also on several trips to Canada while he lived in Seattle.
 California highlights include the West Side Lumber Company.
 His work has appeared in Classic Trains and Railfan & Railroad magazines.

 See John Gruber’s profile of Lewis in Railroad Heritage no. 31, pages 14-21.